mechanical-dance/baka/README.md

  into a single file, and separates the individual chapters in a table of contents.
 In both modes, BAKA cleans up after itself, removing the individual pictures as well as the chapters used in Tome mode, leaving behind only a single, instantly accesible ebook.

- Baka is a passion project, so I plan to continuously update it as I grow as a software developer, and eventually i want to replace the Calibre ebook convertyer with my own code.
+Developing Baka is my first utilitarian passion project, so I plan to update it as I grow as a software developer.
+Eventually I want to replace the Calibre ebook converter with my own code.
 Other potential upgrades include:
  - a larger manga library
  - autonomous web search
  - concurrent file/chapter downloading
  - a TKinter based GUI
  - a user mode where users can locate good manga sources and save their own profiles for manga not initially built in